MarsiaRochelin/backend/README.md

-7.run the npm run db:seed for the seeding of the table(s) with data 8.npm install pg-promise in order to connect your Postrgres data base in express 9.run the nodemon command to run PORT assigned in the server 10.visit your localhost (same as your PORT) in the browser to see your app running and listing out data from you table(s) depending on their route
+7.run the npm run db:seed for the seeding of the table(s) with data 8.npm install pg-promise in order to connect your Postrgres data base in express 9.run the nodemon command to run PORT assigned in the server 10.visit your localhost (same as your PORT) in the browser to see your app running and listing out data from your table(s) depending on their route